carlos-santiago-2017/InsideTheMachine/README.md

 I say **"seemingly impossible"** because when a computer is first powered on there is no program in memory, but programs contain the instructions that make the computer run.
 If the processor has no program running when it is the first powered on, then how does it know where to fetch the first instruction from ?

-The solution to this dilemma is that the microprocessor, in its power-on default state, is hard-wired to fetch that first instruction from a predermined address in memory.
-This first instruction, which is loaded into the processors instruction register, is the first line of a program called the **BIOS** that livesi n a special set of storage locations - a small read-only memory (ROM) module attached to the computer's motherboard.
-It is the job of the BIOS to perform basic tests of the **RAM** and peripherls in order to  verify that everything is working properly.
-The the boot process can continue.
+The solution to this dilemma is that the microprocessor, in its power-on default state, is hard-wired to fetch that first instruction from a predetermined address in memory.
+This first instruction, which is loaded into the processors instruction register, is the first line of a program called the **BIOS** that lives in a special set of storage locations - a small read-only memory (ROM) module attached to the computer's motherboard.
+It is the job of the BIOS to perform basic tests of the **RAM** and peripherals in order to  verify that everything is working properly.
+The boot process can continue.

 At the end of the BIOS program lies a jump instruction, the target of which is the location of a **bootloader program**.
 By using a jump, the BIOS hands off control of the system to this second program, whose job it is to search for and load the computer's operating system from the hard disk.
 The operating system (OS) loads and unloads all of the other programs that run on the computer, so once the OS is up and running the computer is ready to interact with the user.

 # 4. [PIPELINED EXECUTION 35](https://github.com/c4arl0s/InsideTheMachine#inside-the-machine)

-All of the processor architectures that you have looked at so far are relatively simple, and they reflect the earlest stages of computer evolution.
+All of the processor architectures that you have looked at so far are relatively simple, and they reflect the earliest stages of computer evolution.
 This chapter will bring you closer to the modern computing era by introducing one of the key innovations that underlies the rapid performance increases that have characterized the past few decades of microprocessor development: **pipelined execution**.

 ---
 Note
-Pipelined execution is a techniche that enables microprocessor designers to increase the speed at which a processor operates, thereby decreasing the amount of time that the processor takes to execute a program.
-This chapter will first introduce the concept of pipelinning by means of a factory analogy, and it will then apply the analogy to microprocessors.
+Pipelined execution is a technique that enables microprocessor designers to increase the speed at which a processor operates, thereby decreasing the amount of time that the processor takes to execute a program.
+This chapter will first introduce the concept of **pipelining** by means of a factory analogy, and it will then apply the analogy to microprocessors.
 You will the learn how to evaluate the benefits of **pipelining**, before I conclude with a discussion of the technique¡s limitations and costs.

 ---
 Note